natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/class3-assignment.md

 Building on our introduction to Text Classification, this assignment challenges you to apply these concepts to a dataset of your choice, train multiple models, and leverage AI tools for data generation and analysis.

 This assignment is designed for you to be creative and dive deep into the practical aspects of text classification.
-The core tasks are defined, but we strongly encourage you to explore unique datasets, experiment with various models, and make extensive use of AI assistants.
+The core tasks are defined, but we strongly encourage you to explore unique datasets, experiment with various models, and make extensive use of AI assistants, all within a Google Colab environment.

 ---

 ## Task: End-to-End Text Classification Project

-Your mission is to find a suitable text dataset, train classification models, generate new test data using an LLM, evaluate your models, and present your findings.
+Your mission is to find a suitable text dataset, train classification models, generate new test data using an LLM, evaluate your models, and present your findings. **All work should be completed in a Google Colab notebook, which will then be saved to your GitHub repository, similar to the workflow in Week 1 and Week 2.**

 1.  **Find Your Text Classification Dataset on Kaggle:**
     * Go to [Kaggle](https://www.kaggle.com/).